naturalis/nba-docs/content/quickstart/index.md

 weight: 20
 ---

-A collection of all services for all data types is available in the API endpoint reference documentation:
+A collection of all services for all data types is available in the {{<swagger-ui-link text="API endpoint reference">}}.
-[Link: REST endpoints API reference].
 A JSON document of available REST endpoints can also be retreived at

 http://145.136.242.167:8080/v2/metadata/getRestServices